-In the event that wrap contracts fail to perform as intended, the Fund and Galliard's NAV may decline if the market value of their assets decline.
-The Fund and Galliard's ability to receive amounts due pursuant to these wrap contracts is dependent on the third-party issuer's ability to meet their financial obligations.
-The ability of the issuer of the wrap contract to meet its contractual obligations under the wrap contracts may be affected by future economic and regulatory developments.
+In the event that wrapper contracts fail to perform as intended, the Fund's NAV may decline if the market value of their assets decline.
+The Fund's ability to receive amounts due pursuant to these wrapper contracts is dependent on the third-party issuer's ability to meet their financial obligations.
+The ability of the issuer of the wrapper contract to meet its contractual obligations under the wrapper contracts may be affected by future economic and regulatory developments.

-The Fund and Galliard are unlikely to maintain a stable NAV if, for any reason, they cannot obtain or maintain wrap contracts covering all of their underlying assets.
-This could result from the Fund and Galliard's inability to promptly find a replacement wrap contract following termination of a wrap contract.
-Wrap contracts are not transferable and have no trading market.
-There are a limited number of brokers who issue wrap contracts.
-The Fund and Galliard may lose the benefit of wrap contracts on any portion of their assets in default in excess of a certain percentage of portfolio assets.
+The Fund is unlikely to maintain a stable NAV if, for any reason, they cannot obtain or maintain wrapper contracts covering all of their underlying assets.
+This could result from the Fund's inability to promptly find a replacement wrapper contract following termination of a wrapper contract.
+Wrapper contracts are not transferable and have no trading market.
+There are a limited number of brokers who issue wrapper contracts.
+The Fund may lose the benefit of wrapper contracts on any portion of their assets in default in excess of a certain percentage of portfolio assets.